mikechase3/notebook.mchase.me/development/languages-and-architectures/full-stack-cloud-based-application-development/php.md

 ### Concatenation

-&#x20;Let’s see an example of string concatenation:
+Let’s see an example of string concatenation:

 ```
 echo "one" . "two"; // Prints: onetwo